Saving Cultural & Historic Places

 The Historic Blackstone renovated as the Kimpton Cottonwood Hotel

-The worst setback came from the Internal Revenue Service which failed to process our tax returns for several years.
-As a result, we were removed as a tax-exempt organization; however, never added to the revocation list.
+The worst setback from the pandemic, was not the loss of income from our two major public events, it was the Internal Revenue Service which failed to process our tax returns for several years.
+As a result, we were removed as a tax-exempt organization.
 Until recently, because our status was unclear, we kept a low profile and quit asking for donations.

 It took almost two years to resolve the issue.
-After months and months of silence, we finally heard from the IRS in a letter that stated, “We erroneously placed you on our auto-revocation list.”
-(Click below to read the IRS letter) At this time, we are working to restore all the systems that were bound to our non-profit status (email domains, website, matching gift sites, Amazon smile, etc.) so please bear with us as we rebuild.
+After months of silence, we finally heard from the IRS in a letter that stated, “We erroneously placed you on our auto-revocation list.”
+(Click below to read the IRS letter) At this time, we are working to restore all the systems that were bound to our non-profit status so please bear with us as we rebuild.

 Mission